atul107/webhook/README.md

 ## Retry of Retrival errors

-If we get webhook response with following status `502`, `503`, `504`, function will call try to call endpoint again uptill we get any other status, either success or faliure.
+If webhook server gets response with following status `502`, `503`, `504`, function will try to call endpoint again untill it get any other status, either success or faliure.